LatorreDev/LatorreDev/README.md

 I like to ride fixed gear bike, a difficult bike to ride, is brakeless.

-My personal GNU/Linux is Arch (Installed without scripts) for servers I use Debian.
+My personal GNU/Linux distro is Arch (Installed without scripts) for servers I use Debian.

 I program using vim with plugins, I can work without any UI

-I like to listen Progressive and melodic death metal while i'm working
+I like to listen Progressive and Melodic Death Metal while I'm working

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=LatorreDev)](https://github.com/anuraghazra/github-readme-stats)